stharding/function-plotter/README.md

 to be evaluated (all such edits should be completed in 2d mode).
 Instead, the user is free to explore the plotted function in other ways.
 In 3d mode, clicking and dragging the mouse will rotate the plotted function in 3d space.
-The mouse wheel zooms into our out of the 3d plot.
+The mouse wheel zooms into or out of the 3d plot.

 ### Usage ###